sergiocollado/potpourri/Notes_on_web_metrics.md

 - flex: [CSS3] element displayed as a block-level flex container.
 - inline-flex [CSS3] the element is displayed as an inline-level flex container.

+Also for position an element at the center of something, many times is resolved with just: `margin:auto`

 ##  box-sizing:

 values are: